Last updated on August 19th, 2022 at 10:47 pm

 The FDA has been collecting and analyzing samples of domestically manufactured infant formula for the presence of melamine and melamine-related compounds.
 To date, FDA tests have found extremely low levels of melamine in one infant formula sample and extremely low levels of cyanuric acid in another.
 The levels were so low (well below 1 ppm) that they do not pose a health risk to infants

-The FDA also advises parents to not stop feeding their children formula:
+The FDA also advises parents not to stop feeding their children formula:

 Parents using infant formula should continue using U.S. manufactured infant formula.
 Switching away from using one of these infant formulas to alternate diets or home-made formulas could result in infants not receiving the complete nutrition required for proper growth and development.

-The FDA is publishing the test results (or at least they are working on it) here where it looks like some are turning up negative for melamine content.
+The FDA is publishing the test results (or at least they are working on it) here, where it looks like some are turning up negative for melamine content.